go-goyave/goyave/README.md

 }
 ```

 If this config file misses some config entries, the default values will be used.

-All values from the framework's core are **validated**.
-That means that the application will not start if you provided an invalid value in your config (For example if the specified port is not a number).
+All entries are **validated**.
+That means that the application will not start if you provided an invalid value in your config (for example if the specified port is not a number).
+That also means that a goroutine trying to change a config entry with the incorrect type will panic.
+Entries can be registered with a default value, their type and authorized values from any package.

 **Getting a value:**
 ```go